Capsule collection in Switzerland

 “Switzerland was the first Nespresso market to collect used capsules, back in 1991”

 Tell us a little about yourself.

-I'm 42, married, and have two daughters.
-I was born in São Paulo in Brazil, and came to Switzerland when I was 16.
-I am an engineer specialising in electrical engineering.
-Over the course of my career, I've worked in the management, commercial and marketing departments of various international companies.
-I joined Nespresso Switzerland in February 2007 as Technical and Quality Director.
-I was the first person to hold this position in the company.
+I'm 40 years old and married with two daughters.
+I was born in Sao Paulo, Brazil and arrived in Switzerland when I was 16.
+I'm an electrical engineer and have an MBA in Intercultural Management.
+My professional career includes management, sales and marketing for a number of international companies.
+I joined Nespresso Switzerland in February 2007 as Technical and Quality Director, and was the first to take this role within the company.

-Did you take specific initiatives to increase the capacity of Nespresso to collect used capsules?
-And if so, can you tell us about them?
+Have you undertaken any specific initiatives to increase Nespresso’s capacity to collect used capsules?
+If so, please tell us about them.

-Does your work on recycling for Nespresso influence your own behaviour in your private life?
+Does your work on recycling for Nespresso affect your own personal attitude to recycling in the home?

 I became aware about the importance of recycling in 1998, when I moved back from the USA to Gebensdorf, Switzerland.
 In this town, people are taxed according to the quantity of waste they produce; in fact people are taxed on a plastic bag basis.
 For a family of four, it quickly became quite expensive to throw away everything in the same plastic bag.
 Therefore, as a family, we started to separate the paper, glass, aluminum, metal can, and others.
 Myself, I started recycling because of the cost, but now it has become a habit.